mr5z/PropertyValidator/README.md

 ## Usage:

-1. Create the validation rule models.
+1. Create the validation rule models by extending the `ValidationRule<T>`.

 ``` c#
 // For email address